 - Applicants give the Midwest Center for Holocaust Education permission to reprint entries.

 - Decisions of the judges are final.

-The contest is named in memory of Hans and Sophie Scholl, German university students who, along with several friends and their professor, were arrested and executed for distributing leaflets denouncing the evils of the Nazi regime.
-The project commemorates the heroic efforts of these brave young people, members of the White Rose, who gave their lives for the causes of understanding, tolerance, and freedom.
+The contest is named in memory of the White Rose, a resistance movement consisting of German university students.
+Among them were Hans and Sophie Scholl, along with several friends and their professor, were arrested and executed for distributing leaflets denouncing the policies of the Nazi regime.
+The project commemorates the efforts of these brave young people who gave their lives for what they believed in.
 May their memories inspire us to reflect upon our own responsibilities as citizens in a democratic nation.